 Each SDR on the spacecraft operates independently; one supports RHCP (Right Hand Circular Polarization) while the other supports LHCP (Left Hand Circular Polarization).
 The system is equipped to receive and transmit in single or dual polarization modes at any time during the mission.
 The addition of high data rate RF makes the LCRD demonstration much more valuable to NASA in developing and experimenting with future concepts of operations.

-Orbit: Geostationary orbit (slightly higher than GEO) with direct insertion into GEO.
+Orbit: Geostationary orbit at an altitude of ~35,786 km with direct insertion into GEO.